 Several of the action items previously identified in the 2007 Hazard Mitigation Plan are currently continuing, either because they require more time to secure funding or their construction process is ongoing.
-In addition, the Hazard Mitigation Planning Committee identified several new strategies that are also being pursued.
+In addition, the Hazard Mitigation Committee identified several new strategies that are also being pursued.
 These new strategies are based on experience with currently implemented strategies, as well as the hazard identification and risk assessment in this plan.
-Overall mitigation strategy priorities have not changed since the last version of this plan, with specific mitigation strategies addressing all identified hazards through a combination of planning, public outreach, and infrastructure improvements.
+Overall mitigation strategies addressing all identified hazards through a combination of planning, public outreach, and infrastructure improvements.